 In the last few years, girl-child education has received attention from development partners.
 In particular, the Federation of African Women in Education (FAWE), the Campaign for Female Education (CAMFED) and Regional Advisory and Information Network (RAINS) have supported the girl-child in terms of scholarships, school uniforms, books and so on.

-The QUIPS program of the Catholic Relief Services has also supported the district in the enrollment and retention drive through the provision of food, furniture and other logistics.
+The QUIPS program of the Catholic Relief Services has also supported the Municipality in the enrollment and retention drive through the provision of food, furniture and other logistics.

 The FCUBE has now become the main policy that drives education in the country.
 Although the policy is on course, the free aspect of the policy has not found expression at the community level.
-In spite of this and other constraints to education in the district, there is enthusiasm among the people as reflected in the enrollment drive over the years.
-There is also a reasonable number of school infrastructures existing the in district including stores, equipment, vehicles and motor bikes.
+In spite of this and other constraints to education in the Municipality, there is enthusiasm among the people as reflected in the enrollment drive over the years.
+There are also a reasonable number of school infrastructures existing in the Municipality including stores, equipment, vehicles and motor bikes.

 Date Created : 11/18/2017 5:03:54 AM